Financial Model Review

 Capital-efficient, defensible unit economics

-CAC includes Commercial and Marketing payroll fully loaded with 30% employer cost loading, 10% sales commission on new ARR, and a 25% sales loading uplift covering ramp inefficiency, accelerators and enablement tools.
-LTV is calculated on entry-discounted ACV (not mature blended), so expansion is not double-counted with NRR.
-Year 1 CAC payback at 14.4 months sits inside the 12-18 month industry target.
-LTV:CAC of 8.3x in year one is in the excellent band, easing into 13-17x as the platform compounds.
+CAC includes Commercial and Marketing payroll fully loaded with 30% employer cost loading, 12% sales commission on invoicing, and a 25% sales loading uplift covering ramp inefficiency, accelerators and enablement tools.
+LTV is horizon-capped (3 years for 2026, 5 years from 2027) on entry-discounted ACV compounded by gross logo retention and cohort NRR, so expansion is not double-counted.
+CAC Payback drops to 8.8 months by 2028, well inside the 12-18 month industry target.
+LTV:CAC lifts from 2.33x in year one (fully-loaded CAC against partial-year cohorts at 3-year horizon) to 4.82x in 2027 and 8.48x in 2028 as cohorts mature and the LTV horizon extends to 5 years.
 Gross logo retention is reported separately so each metric is investor-defensible.

 Modelled, not yet observed.
-The metrics above are derived from the financial model V2 driver engine.
+The metrics above are derived from the financial model v2.42 cohort engine (6 May 2026 tuning pass).
 The first cohort is in flight.
 Observed CAC and ACV will be measurable after Q3 2026 close.
 NRR will be measurable after 12 months of usage at the anchor client (Q4 2026).
 Until then, treat these numbers as forward-looking targets that we are committed to validating.

 Named pipeline assumption